 Introduction to the consonants

-For now, lets just concentrate on learning the sound of each letter, and its class.
+To get you going on how to learn thai, lets just concentrate on learning the sound of each letter, and its class.
 Certain Thai letters also have different sounds, depending on whether the letter appears at the start or end of the syllable.
 So in summary, when you look at a Thai Letter, you must be able to recall three things:

 1- its sound when its at the start of a syllable